Chouee/TTIndexBar/README.md

 # TTIndexBar

-A custom UITableView Index that allows setting of colors.
+A custom UITableView index that allows setting of colors.

 ## How to use